Interaction-induced topological phase transition at finite temperature

 As interactions vanish, $U\to 0$, and domain walls can no longer be created, the critical temperature diverges, in line with the behavior of non-interacting systems.
-More quantitatively, the asymptotic scaling of the critical temperature aligns with the one obtained numerically, cf. Fig. (\ref{fig2:global_phase_diagram}) (c).
+More quantitatively, the asymptotic scaling of the critical temperature aligns with the one obtained numerically, cf. Fig.~\ref{fig2:global_phase_diagram} (c).

-\textit{Bulk-boundary correspondence and finite-size effects.--} Finally, we provide a physical interpretation of the finite temperature topological phase transition as the loss of a topological edge mode, which is sharply defined in the thermodynamic limit.
-To this end, we consider a system with open boundary conditions, and study the boundary fermion parity $\langle (-)^{\hat{Q}_{\text{bd}}}\rangle$, where $\hat{Q}_{\text{bd}}$ is the charge operator with support in the region near the boundary.
+\textit{Bulk-boundary correspondence and finite-size effects.--} The finite temperature topological phase transition affords a physical interpretation as the loss of a topological edge mode, which is sharply defined in the thermodynamic limit.
+To this end, we consider a system with open boundary conditions (OBCs), and study the boundary fermion parity $\langle (-)^{\hat{Q}_{\text{bd}}}\rangle_{\text{OBC}}$, where $\hat{Q}_{\text{bd}}$ is the charge operator with support in the region near the boundary.
 We demonstrate numerically that this quantity vanishes in the topological phase, and remains finite otherwise, in the thermodynamic limit; conversely, in a finite system, it remains finite everywhere in parameter space.
-In practice, this vanishing is revealed through cusps of increasing sharpness in the exponent of $|\langle e^{-i\theta\hat{Q}_{\text{bd}}}\rangle|$ at $\theta=\pi$, which develop in the thermodynamic limit within the topological phase, cf. Fig.~\ref{fig3:finite_size}.
-The physical interpretation of this behavior proceeds via the bulk-boundary correspondence: A non-trivial bulk signal $\phi_W $ implies the vanishing of the boundary fermion parity, and in turn the existence of topological boundary states.
-This results from the combined particle-hole and large $U(1)$ symmetries.
-It is well-appreciated in interacting system in their ground state \cite{hassan2010rmp, qi2011rmp, tasaki2023jmp, wen2013prd}, and can be generalized to mixed states via anomaly matching \cite{callan1985npb,gaiotto2017jhep, tong2018gauge}, see ~\cite{supp}.
+In practice, this vanishing is revealed through cusps of increasing sharpness in the exponent of $|\langle e^{-i\theta\hat{Q}_{\text{bd}}}\rangle_{\text{OBC}}|$ at $\theta=\pi$, which develop in the thermodynamic limit within the topological phase, cf. Fig.~\ref{fig3:finite_size}.
+The interpretation of this behavior proceeds via the bulk-boundary correspondence: A non-trivial bulk signal $\phi_W $ implies the vanishing of the boundary fermion parity, and in turn the existence of anomalous boundary states.
+This results from the combined particle-hole and \textit{large} $U(1)$ symmetries.
+It is well-appreciated in interacting systems in their ground state \cite{hassan2010rmp, qi2011rmp, tasaki2023jmp, wen2013prd}, and can be generalized to mixed states via anomaly matching (rather than via perturbative anomaly inflow) \cite{callan1985npb,elitzer1986npb,gaiotto2017jhep, tong2018gauge}.
+For a quantitative assessment of the bulk-boundary correspondence and additional numerical results, see \cite{supp}.
 The thermodynamic limit is crucial as it prevents the hybridization between boundary states at opposite ends, preserving their degenerate nature indicated by a vanishing boundary fermion parity.

 \textit{Observable consequences.--} The finite temperature topological phase transitions are not witnessed in local thermodynamic observables, like local order parameters and the specific heat, or by divergent length and time scales -- this is ruled out by Peierls' argument.
 Yet, the global topological order parameter characterizing it is experimentally observable, e.g., via interferometry or full counting statistics in cold atomic systems \cite{bakr2009nature,sherson2010nature,bardyn2018prx, jiang2023scipost, wang2023arxiv,zang2023arxiv, huang2024arxiv, mao2024arxiv}.
 At zero temperature instead, the topological phase transition is accompanied by a spectral gap closing, and thus a thermodynamic transition \cite{resta1999prl, souza2000prb, tasaki2023jmp}.